A TOR is an official list of all the courses a student or graduate has completed, including information about the number of credits and grades earned.

 - Pay the necessary fee at the Cashier.

-- Submit Payment Receipt at Counter 1, which then issues Claim Slip with release schedule of requested document.
+- Submit the Payment Receipt at Counter 1, which then issues the Claim Slip with the release schedule of the requested document.

 Processing Period

-5 working daysIdentification cards are given to officially enrolled students of the University.
-These cards are RFID-enabled (radio-frequency identification that uses electromagnetic fields to automatically identify and track tags attached to objects).
-Such ID card must bear the signature of the University Registrar, and the student.
+The processing period is 10 working days.Identification cards are given to officially enrolled students of the University.
+These cards are RFID-enabled (radio-frequency identification using electromagnetic fields to identify and track tags attached to objects automatically).
+Such an ID card must bear the signature of the University Registrar and the student.
 For lost ID:

 - Secure Certification of Loss from SWAFO ASAP.
 Present any picture-bearing ID Card and/or current Certificate of Registration (COR).

-- Apply for a new ID card at Counter 5 by presenting the Referral Slip/Certification of Loss from SWAFO.
-Counter 5 issues Payment Order Slip and Application Form for new ID card.
+- Apply for a new ID card at Counter 7 by presenting the Referral Slip/Certification of Loss from SWAFO.
+Counter 5 issues Payment Order Slip and Application Form for the new ID card.

-- Submit Payment Receipt and fully accomplished Application Form for New ID card at Counter 5.
+- Submit the Payment Receipt and complete the Application Form for the New ID card at Counter 7.